-E. Investing in staff for a sustainable organizational change forms of behaviour, while building collaborative teams at all levels and developing a strategic, more collaborative leadership that directs resources toward agreed priorities.
+24. Promoting and reinforcing changes in individual attitudes and behaviours and creating channels to communicate feedback across all staff play a prominent role in successful organizational change management (JIU, 2019).
+UNEP will continue to build a healthy results- and performance-driven organization by tapping into the expertise and knowledge of staff to forge new forms of behaviour, while building collaborative teams at all levels and developing a strategic, more collaborative leadership that directs resources toward agreed priorities.
 Building on a progressive diagnosis of the cultural and behavioural traits within the organization, UNEP will invest in providing staff training in knowledge, skills and attitudes that support more coherent internal delivery of the organization's aspirations under this strategy and reviewing the acquired capacities.
 By building stronger supervisory and peer support systems, UNEP will ensure that learnings translate into long-term capacities and ultimately improve day-to-day work routines, building a foundation for a cultural transformation of the organization that enhances outcomes.